-Within those season, expect the unexpected.
+Within those seasons, expect the unexpected.
 Weather can change rapidly and it’s good to be aware and mindful of current weather predictions and warnings.

 Do I Have to Walk the Thorsborne Trail?

-As there are no facilities or accommodation on the island, hikers are required to carry in (and out) all of their camping gear and supplies.
+As there are no facilities or accommodations on the island, hikers are required to carry in (and out) all of their camping gear and supplies.

-It is possible to access the island and some of the beachfront campsite by boat or kayak.
+It is possible to access the island and some of the beachfront campsites by boat or kayak.
 These are booked separately through the QPWS campsite booking application.